 I remember when I worked at ADT Security Center, I got best dressed in Pink in my department.
 This picture, shown here is from October 2012.
 Real men wear pink!
 I even decorated my two supervisors cubical stations with pink items.

-Plus, one of my aunts, my mom’s sister, passed away from Breast Cancer.
+One of my aunts, my mom’s sister, passed away from Breast Cancer.

 Keep Breast Cancer and all other types of cancers in your prayers, along with the people battling the various cancers in prayers too.
 Plus, the medical staff associated with those care too.